tai chi and meditation

 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

 Tai Chi is very beneficial for promoting relaxation, inner and outer balance and stimulating the body's healing energies.
-Factors which blend well with learning or developing a meditation practice and, which wonderfully support the spaciousness of being on retreat.
 This retreat will include Tai Chi instruction, Buddhist meditation, some ritual and silence - as well as free time to explore the beautiful surroundings.

 For more information read the retreat information sheet.